 Twenty‐four credits of relevant graduate course work may be transferred.
 An individual assessment of the student's DPT curriculum will be made to determine which requirements for the PhD in Neuroscience have been met by the educational program at the previous institution.
 Even though only 24 credits transfer, more than 24 credits worth of NGP required course work may be waived.
 The student must take a minimum of 15 credits of graded course work at UVM, complete at least 20 credits of dissertation research, complete all requirements and accumulate a total of 75 credits (transfer and new).

 All students accepted into the DPT- PhD program pay out of pocket for the DPT portion of the training (3 yrs total).
 Once students transition to the PhD portion of training, full financial aid is provided.
-This includes tuition scholarships, coverage for fees, and an annual stipend that is presently set at $24,000.
-NGP covers the first two years of PhD training; after that, the expectation is the research advisor will pay this from a research grant, or the home department will provide coverage from departmental funds or a teaching assistantship.
+This includes a $30,275 stipend, 23 credits of tuition and full UVM student health insurance.
+Students are required to pay their own fees.
+Funding for students past their second year will come from the research advisor from a research grant, or the home department from departmental funds or a teaching assistantship.

 Visit the Department of Rehabilitation and Movement Sciences website to learn more.